THE 100 CLIMBS CHALLENGES

 (Registration only takes a couple of minutes, and this is best done prior to event day.)

 When you arrive at the HQ, scan the Load Event QR code and this will load the climbs into the App, then when you are ready to start, scan the Start QR code and get going.
 Next, when you arrive at the BOTTOM of each climb you scan the first code, then at the TOP of each climb there will be another board with another QR code.
 The combined points give you the total for that climb and are weighted according to how easy they are to reach.
-When you hit 40 points you can come home and scan the finish QR code or keep goin guntil you have scanned them all.
+When you hit 40 points you can come home and scan the finish QR code or keep going until you have bagged them all.

 Now the most important part, THE CLIMBS!